Actyx/Actyx/web/developer.actyx.com/docs/cli/apps/start.md

 Here are a couple of example of using the `ax apps start` command:

 ```
-# Start app with App ID com.example.app on node at 10.2.3.23
+# Start app with ID com.example.app on node at 10.2.3.23
 ax apps start --local com.example.app 10.2.3.23
 ```